sanskrit/raw_etexts_english/blogs/manasataramgini/2003-02-20_the-invasion-of-afghanistan-and-iran.md

 +++
-title = "The invasion of Afghanistan andxa0Iran"
+title = "The invasion of Afghanistan and Iran"

 +++
 Timur-i-lang had campaigned in Afghanistan and Eastern Iran with Mir